-To start, what is noReset in terms of Appium?
+What is noReset in Appium?

 Note: noReset has to be used in conjunction with cacheId in order to work.